Consulate General of the Czech Republic in Hong Kong

 Uniform Schengen Visa

 A uniform Schengen visa issued by a Schengen country allows free travel within the Schengen Area.
 The Schengen countries are: Austria, Belgium, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Lithuania, Liechtenstein, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden and Switzerland.
-The maximum period of stay allowed is 3 months in any six-month period from the date of first entry in the territory of the Member States, with one, two or multiple entries.
+The maximum period of stay allowed is 90 days in any 180 days period from the date of the first entry in the territory of the Member States, with one, two or multiple entries.

 Schengen Visa with Limited Territorial Validity